rhizoome/git-pijul/README.md

 `git-pijul update` finds in git the shortest path from the current git-revision to a existing channel and updates pijul from that channel.

-`git-pijul shallow` create a new pijul repository from current revision without history.
+`git-pijul shallow` create a new pijul repository from the current revision without history.

 example